Skip to main content

 An on-campus degree program requires you to show up to class regularly no matter what's happening in the rest of your life.
 The flexibility of online learning can allow you to structure your coursework around what's going on in your world.

-After a coworker shared her positive experience at SNHU, Rubenstein enrolled in the online master's in communication and found she could fit her classwork in on her schedule, regardless of how it looked that week.
+After a coworker shared her positive experience at SNHU, Rubenstein enrolled in the online master's in communication and found they could fit their classwork in on their schedule, regardless of how it looked that week.

-“I know my work-life balance during (football) season is a lot different than the off-season, so learning to balance school during long work weeks was a challenge at first,” she said.
-But she adjusted accordingly and passed in assignments at times that made sense for her — even if it was early in the morning while she was traveling for a big game.
+“I know my work-life balance during (football) season is a lot different than the off-season, so learning to balance school during long work weeks was a challenge at first,” they said.
+But they adjusted accordingly and passed in assignments at times that made sense for them — even if it was early in the morning while they were traveling for a big game.

 “For anyone that is thinking about going back to school but not sure if they can manage it, I always say: Take the jump,” Rubenstein said.
 “Going back to school was not only the best decision for my professional growth, but I felt a personal growth that I am not sure I would have found otherwise.”